Brightline West: Context

-Las Vegas is a gambling and tourist destination for the Greater Los Angeles area with Interstate 15 being a direct route between the two regions.
+Las Vegas is a gambling and tourist destination for the Greater Los Angeles area.
+Interstate 15 is a direct route between the two regions.
+An estimated 50 million people travel between Los Angeles and Las Vegas annually, with 85% using a car.
 Travel by automobile takes over four hours while scheduled buses cover the route in five to seven hours.
+Interstate 15 is an important freight route, so reduced congestion on the route would benefit the supply chain.

 The highway carries heavy traffic on Thursday, Friday, and Sunday which causes significant delays.
 Motorists returning to Los Angeles on Sunday can create a 18 mile backup.
 Airlines have direct flights, but traffic and security at the airport add time to the short flight.
 Las Vegas lost its last passenger train service in 1997 when Amtrak canceled the Desert Wind.